Ibrahim ibn Sinan

 Ibrahim ibn Sinan (Arabic: Ibrāhīm ibn Sinān ibn Thābit ibn Qurra, ابراهيم بن سنان بن ثابت بن قرة; born 295 – 296 AH/c.
 908 in Baghdad, died: 334-335 AH/946 in Baghdad, aged 38) was a mathematician and astronomer who belonged to a family of scholars originally from Harran in northern Mesopotamia.
 He was the son of Sinan ibn Thabit (c.
 880 – 943) and the grandson of Thābit ibn Qurra (c.
 830 – 901).
 Like his grandfather, he belonged to a religious sect of star worshippers known as the Sabians of Harran.

 Ibrahim ibn Sinan studied geometry, in particular tangents to circles.
 He made advances in the quadrature of the parabola and the theory of integration, generalizing the work of Archimedes, which was unavailable at the time.
 Ibrahim ibn Sinan is often considered to be one of the most important mathematicians of his time.
+According to his own autobiography, he began his research at the age of 15 and had completed his first work, on shadow instruments, by the age of 16 or 17.
+He died in Baghdad in 946, reportedly suffering from a swollen liver.
+He had stated his intention to return to Baghdad to observationally test his astronomical theories; although he did return, it is unknown whether he carried out the observations.

+Works

+His mathematical works include a treatise on drawing conic sections, useful for sundial construction, an original proof that the area of a parabolic segment is 4/3 that of the inscribed triangle, notable because Archimedes' own treatment of the parabola was unavailable to Arab scholars at the time, a work on tangent circles, and a study on the ancient Greek method of analysis and synthesis.

+His astronomical works include On the Motions of the Sun, addressing the apparent motion of the Sun and the motion of the solar apogee, with a critical analysis of Ptolemy and his Arabic predecessors and a challenge to Aristotle's authority on meteorological optics.
+He is also credited with a now-lost theory of the trepidation of the equinoxes combined with a variable obliquity of the ecliptic, though this did not convince al-Biruni.
+Another work, The Determination of the Anomalies of Saturn, Mars, and Jupiter, critiques Ptolemy's planetary models.

+He also wrote on shadow instruments such as sundials and gnomons, and a short late-life work, On the Astrolabe, which proves the fundamental theorem of stereographic projection required to construct an astrolabe.